 Understandably, grooming a Doodle can feel a bit overwhelming at first.
 So, here’s our checklist with the most important steps that you should include in your Bernedoodle’s grooming routine:

-- Bathing: Even though you probably don’t need to bathe your Bernedoodle too often, we recommend you give them a thorough wash before trimming their hair.
+Give Baths: Even though you probably don’t need to bathe your Bernedoodle too often, we recommend you give them a thorough wash before trimming their hair.
 Or when they get smelly… Here you can learn all of our best Doodle bathing tips and tricks.

-- Nail clipping: Regularly trim your Doodle’s nails to avoid discomfort, pain, injury, and infections.
+Trim the Nails: Regularly trim your Doodle’s nails to avoid discomfort, pain, injury, and infections.
 This should be done weekly, or in some cases, every 3-4 days.
 Make sure to check out our ultimate dog nail trimming guide.

-- Ear cleaning: Because of the risk of ear infections, always clean and dry your dog’s ears after every swim and bath.
+Clean the Ears: Because of the risk of ear infections, always clean and dry your dog’s ears after every swim and bath.
 In addition, trim their inner ear hair to avoid dirt and bacteria getting trapped.

 How Often Do Bernedoodles Need To Be Groomed?